 “A significant shift occurs after we integrate the internal and external worlds: we move beyond polarity and duality and learn to see both worlds at once … This more accepting and expansive way of thinking increases our tolerance for ambiguity, which is the function of wisdom. … wisdom always looks for the most elegant solution, the one that will create a genuine win-win and serves the greater good of the majority of people,” wrote the late Angeles Arrien in “The Second Half of Life.”

-I’ve connected what I know about our seas, our trees, our deserts and our homes, and I encourage the reader to find quiet moments of contemplation and discover inner peace, wisdom and health.
+I’ve connected what I know about our seas, our trees, our deserts and our homes, and I encourage the reader to find quiet moments of thought and discover inner peace, wisdom and health.

 Turn off and unplug noisy distractions.
 Find a comfortable and safe place to sit.
 You can sit in the classic meditation pose, or sit on a seat.
 Comfortably place your hands on your legs.
 Turn to the page that speaks to you at this moment.
 Take in the thought on that page, then rhythmically breathe in and out calming your mind with each breath.
 Contemplate.